 Did you graduate from high school with your dream to become disabled??

-I am more than convinced that the vast majority of people on disability hate being on it.
+I am aware that the vast majority of people on disability hate being on it.
 You are under the control of a person (claims examiner) or system that is depersonalized and unresponsive.
 In addition to the frustration of being in pain you have also lost control of your life.
-However the family patterning of being disabled may be an even stronger force.
-It is a deep familiar pattern.
+However, the deep, familiar family patterning of being disabled may be an even stronger force.

-Additionally, if you decide to break loose (and it is doable) at least some or all of your family will not let you.
+Additionally, if you decide to break loose (and it is doable), often some or all of your family will not let you.
 I used to think that family members would be ecstatic to watch a sibling or offspring become pain free.
-Many of them are but many are not.
-First of all you are challenging their paradigm of who you are.
+Many of them are, but many are not.
+First of all, you are challenging their paradigm of who you are.
 This is particularly true if you are dependent on that sibling or parent.
 You are challenging their role as a “caretaker”.
 Second, as you get better it calls them out.
 You are doing and have done it – getting better.
 What about them?
 Why are they not pursuing the same path?

 I was reminded of this problem in a very profound manner a couple of years ago.
 I had worked with a severely disabled gentleman who had a marked decrease in pain and improvement in his quality of life as he worked with the DOC project.
 Every holiday was a disaster as his family overtly reminded him that he was “not normal” nor ever would be.
 Finally about a year ago he caved in and descended back into his familiar anger patterns.
 His life is now more miserable than ever.